colinsheppard/time/README.md

 * **LogoEvents are dispatched in order, ties go to the first created** - If multiple LogoEvents are scheduled for the exact same time, they are dispatched in the order in which they are added to the LogoSchedule.

-* **LogoEvents can be created for an agent set** - When an agentset is scheduled to perform an task, the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
+* **LogoEvents can be created for an agentset** - When an agentset is scheduled to perform an task, the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
 Of note is that this is the only way I'm aware of to accomplish an unsorted *ask* in Netlogo while still allowing for the death and creation of agents during execution.
-Based on some simple benchmarking it appears that not shuffling produces a ~15% speedup in execution time.
+Based on some simple benchmarking it appears that not shuffling can produce a ~15% speedup in execution time.
 To shuffle the order, use the *add-shuffled* primitive which will execute the actions in random order with low overhead.

 * **LogoEvents won't break if an agent dies** - If an agent is scheduled to perform a task in the future but dies before the event is dispatched, the event will be silently skipped.